flashvayne/mysql-mybatis-pagination/README.md

 logger.info("pageInfo: {}", pageInfo);
 ```
 *Notice：
-Pagination only takes effect between "Page.start()" and "Page.end()".
+Pagination only takes effect at the first query after "Page.start()".
 Pagination will not be applied to any query executed after line "Page.end()", unless "Page.start()" is called again to start a new paging process.

+When you are using a thread poll and there is no query was invoked after "Page.start()", notice that invoke "Page.clear()" manually to end current paging process.
+So that when the current thread is invoked next time,the pagination will not take effect inexplicably.
+(Because pagination is using ThreadLocal to take effect)

 # Author Info
 Email: flashvayne@gmail.com